progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--First, you need to set up the imap section in your `~/.gitconfig` file.
 You can set each value separately with a series of `git config` commands, or you can add them manually; but in the end, your config file should look something like this:-->

-Zunächst mußt Du die IMAP Sektion in Deiner `~/.gitconfig` Datei ausfüllen.
+Zunächst musst Du die IMAP Sektion in Deiner `~/.gitconfig` Datei ausfüllen.
 Du kannst jeden Wert separat mit dem Befehl `git config` eingeben oder Du kannst die Datei öffnen und sie manuell eingeben.
 Im Endeffekt sollte Deine `~/.gitconfig` Datei in etwa so aussehen:

 	[imap]
 	  folder = "[Gmail]/Drafts"